 This type of approach is particularly relevant to our work in toxicology, industrial hygiene and environmental protection.

-- Our Industrial Hygiene Risk Assessments require evaluation of the effectiveness of control measures.
+Our industrial hygiene risk assessments require evaluation of the effectiveness of control measures.
 Risk-based exposure monitoring is also conducted to verify the effectiveness of installed engineering controls, and improvements are made as needed.
 We use conservative safety factors to set low de minimis levels for environmental releases until we have sufficient data to fully understand their impacts on aquatic organisms.
 Levels are reviewed and updated as new data become available.